 - This is an EASY recipe

-These tips are to help you master this recipe from the 1st time you make it:
+These are my top tips and tricks for you to you master this recipe from the 1st time you make it:

 The sweet wine sauce and garlic will literally dissolve and melt like butter in your mouth.
 It is SO good!

 This recipe will become your favorite, mouth watering get it on the table quicker than lightening signature dish!